TallesRodrigues/Handcrafted-Robotic-Hand-with-Arduino-Uno/README.md

-# roboticHand
+# handcrafted robotic Hand

-Robotic Hand Using Servo Drivers.
+Handcrafted Robotic Hand Using Servo Drivers.

 Each servo is connected to a pin I setup in my Arduino Uno Board.
 YOu can change it as you want.